eitanyaffe/knnview/README.md

 ## Quick Start

-To run knnview on a toy example of simulated data:
+To run knnview on a toy example, using simulated data:

 1. Go to KNNVIEW_DIR directory and start an R session.
 ```